catgocri/Destroy_Community_Edition_CM/.github/ISSUE_TEMPLATE/bug-report.md

 ---

-**Before submitting a bug report, ensure you are familiar with the [rules](https://github.com/petrolpark/destroy/issues/1).** Do not include this line in the bug report.
+**This is a community-supported fork of Destroy.** Please only report issues specific to the community fork.
+Any issues affecting the base mod should be reported to the main mod repository.

+**To help us resolve any issues**, please try to do the following:

 **Describe the bug**

 A clear and concise description of what the bug is.
+If possible, include **relevant** lines from the console or crash log.
+Please try to read through logs rather than attaching the entire log file.

 **To Reproduce**